 Netflix is hiking its prices.
-The popular streaming service will boost the price of its standard plan to $14 a month, and its premium plan to $18 a month.
+The popular streaming service will boost the prices of its basic, standard and premium plans to $9.99, $15.49 and $19.99, respectively.

-Those are increases of $1 and $2 a month, respectively.
-New customers will have to pay the new cost now, while existing customers will see their bill increase over the next few weeks, The Verge reports.
+Those are increases of $1, $1.50 and $2 a month.
+New customers will have to pay the new cost now, while existing customers will receive emails notifying them 30 days before the price hike will affect them, The Verge reports.

-It’s been nearly two years since Netflix last raised its prices.
+This is the first time Netflix has increased its prices since October 2020.
 Still, if you are unhappy about the price hikes, you have plenty of other entertainment options.
-Many streaming services offer rates at or below those of Netflix.
+Many streaming services offer rates below those of Netflix.

-Other services that cost less than Netflix’s standard plan include:
+Other services that cost less than Netflix include:

-Finally, some services offer their fare for the best price of all: Free.
-For more, check out “15 Free Streaming Services to Watch While Stuck at Home.”
+Finally, some services offer their fare for the best price of all: free.
+For more, check out “17 Free Streaming Services to Watch at Home.”

-Still, unless you’re eager to spend an extra $12 or $24 a year on Netflix, now is a good time to at least shop around.
+Still, unless you’re eager to spend an extra $12 to $24 a year on Netflix, now is a good time to at least shop around.
 Streaming TV options are constantly changing.
-If you are unsure how to start comparing them to determine which is best for you, read “This Search Engine Helps Cord-Cutters Find Their Favorite Shows.”